 Yarn Dyed Designs

 Khadi fabrics are hand-woven natural fibre cloth originating from eastern regions of the Indian subcontinent, mainly Eastern India, Northeastern India and Bangladesh, but are now broadly used in Pakistan and throughout India.
+The characteristic texture of a Khadi yarn produce rich textures which are furthur enhanced once dyed.
 The cotton khadi fabric may be woven out of already dyed yarns or be dyed after the fabric has been woven.

 The earliest dyed flax fibres, dating back to 34,000 BC, have been found in a prehistoric cave in the Republic of Georgia.
 Artefacts of dyeing fabrics date back to the Neolithic period.
 Early evidence of dyeing fabrics also comes from Sindh province, where a piece of cotton dyed with a vegetable dye like madder and indigo was recovered from the archaeological site at Mohenjo-Daro.
 India with its vast reservoir of natural resources and unmatched craftsmanship developed an entire spectrum of shades obtained from natural dyes, thus, forming an important item in the trade network.